vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 **VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS)**

-You need to enable the `Allow Privileged` option in your plan configuration so that restic is able to mount the hostpath.
+You need to enable the `Allow Privileged` option in your plan configuration so that Restic is able to mount the hostpath.

 The hostPath should be changed from `/var/lib/kubelet/pods` to `/var/vcap/data/kubelet/pods`